engineeringclouds/My_Cloud-Native_Adventure/Linux/Scripts/README.md

 **DISCLAIMER:**

 I know that this is only a temporary VM for learning purposes but it's worth getting into the practice of making sure that your cloud resources are as secure as possible.
-With that in mind, I create a Network Security Group to protect our VM and lock SSH access down to my Public IP address only.
+With that in mind, I create a Network Security Group and lock SSH access down to my Public IP address only to protect our VM.

 **Filename:** deploylinuxazvm.sh